Doctor-love/pgp-cp/README.md

 ## Disclaimer
 As stated above, this is a proof of concept and relies on external dependencies which have not been audited.
+PGP is probably way more advanced than what's needed for this type of application.
-Therefore, it should seen as inspiration at the moment.
+Therefore, it should only be seen as inspiration at the moment.